Apply to the University of Kansas

 Indicating a business major on your application to KU does not guarantee entry into the KU School of Business.

 Apply to the School of Business

-Transfer students are eligible to apply to the School of Business during the semester they will complete the minimum requirements (see below).
+Transfer students are eligible to apply to the School of Business are eligible to apply to the School of Business when they meet the minimum requirements (see below).

 Minimum competitive application requirements

 Students who meet the following requirements will be admitted to the School of Business:

 - Sophomore standing (more than 30 credit hours)

 - Earn a GPA of 2.5 or higher overall and in business coursework